bennerhq/Markov-Chain-Simulator/README.md

 ## Description

-A comprehensive web-based application for designing, visualizing, and simulating Markov chains with an intuitive interface.
+A web-based application for designing, visualizing, and simulating Markov chains with an intuitive interface.
 This interactive tool allows users to explore the fascinating world of stochastic processes through hands-on experimentation and real-time visualization.

-Whether you're a student learning probability theory, a researcher modeling complex systems, or simply curious about mathematical concepts, this simulator provides an engaging platform to understand how Markov chains behave over time.
-The application combines educational value with practical functionality, making abstract mathematical concepts tangible and accessible.

 100% VIBE CODING using Claude Sonnet 4